 This is part three and final part of the series “Another Gospel” but first I would like to recap the first two parts.
 These are the Age of Laodicea” and “The White horseman”.
 These two parts lay the foundation of how the new Gospel comes about.
 The age of Laodicea lays the foundation and how it creates an environment for the White Horseman.
 The meaning of the name Laodicea means 'the rights of man'.
-This age elevates man's importance and lowers Gods importance.
+This age elevates man's importance and lowers God's importance.
 This is done in two ways.
-Firstly though a worldly attack with the rise of Darwin's evolution theory's and Marxism with the concepts there is no God and religion is the opium of the people.
+Firstly, though, a worldly attack with the rise of Darwin's evolution theory's and Marxism with the concepts that there is no God and religion is the opium of the people.
 The seeds of doubt being sown.
-Then the industrial revolution started creating much more wealth and until the last decade each generation has been wealthier than the previous.
+Then the industrial revolution started creating much more wealth, and until the last decade, each generation has been wealthier than the previous.
 Rev3 17 For you say, I am rich, I have prospered, and I need nothing, not realizing that you are wretched, pitiable, poor, blind, and naked.
 Money, the enemy of the modern Christian.
-It makes us lukewarm as Revelations says.
+It makes us lukewarm, as Revelations says.
 We now have this poor environment for the White Horseman to raise the New Gospel.
-The horseman starts out in the 1840's as the age of Laodicea does.
-Firstly, the Catholic church is attacked, will the doctrines are, and this moves out to the other mainstream churches and on the all churches.
-We saw the rise of the pseudo Christian churches and to complete the destruction the introduction of new translations of the Bible.
+The horseman starts out in the 1840s, as the age of Laodicea does.
+Firstly, the Catholic Church is attacked, will the doctrines are, and this moves out to the other mainstream churches and to all the churches.
+We saw the rise of the pseudo Christian churches and, to complete the destruction, the introduction of new translations of the Bible.
 The Scofield and the Darby versions would be two of the worst.
-If I was to try to put these events into a sentence I would say that this period stripped us of our fear of God.
-This is what the 144,000 have been preaching “Fear God“ for judgement is coming.
-All the ground work for anther gospel is laid and now I will try to show how this works out in the real world.
+If I were to try to put these events into a sentence, I would say that this period stripped us of our fear of God.
+This is what the 144,000 have been preaching, “Fear God“ for judgement is coming.
+All the groundwork for another gospel is laid, and now I will show how this works out in the real world.
 Corinthian2-11/4 mentions this Gospel plainly and elaborates on it a bit.
-It is not just another Gospel but also another spirit and another Jesus.
-Whenever I mention another Gospel I also mean the other two as well.
+It is not just another Gospel, but also another spirit and another Jesus.
+Whenever I mention another Gospel, I also mean the other two as well.
 Revelations 10 is where I believe Revelations covers the subject.

-After the seven thunders speak and John is told not to reveal what is said he says that the mystery of God would be fulfilled, just as he announced to his servants the prophets.
-When this angel appears it says he has a book in his hand.
-At this point in the chapter John is given the book to eat.
-It tasted sweet as honey but was poisonous or toxic and made Johns stomach bitter.
+After the seven thunders speak and John is told not to reveal what is said, he says that the mystery of God would be fulfilled, just as he announced to his servants the prophets.
+When this angel appears, it says he has a book in his hand.
+At this point in the chapter, John is given the book to eat.
+It tasted sweet as honey, but was poisonous or toxic and made John's stomach bitter.
 So what happened here.
 A book has words in it that give some kind of information.
-So it will not be the book as such that is toxic but the words or to be more exact what the words say.
+So it will not be the book as such that is toxic but the words or to be more exact, what the words say.
 They also have to be toxic to John.
-This is John as a servant and prophet of God so the words should be the opposite to the Gospel.
+This is John as a servant and prophet of God, so the words should be the opposite to the Gospel.
 Revelations 10 describes it as a scroll that tastes sweet but is bitter to the stomach.
-Before we look at some out workings of the false gospel I want to talk about an intermediate step.
+Before we look at some out workings of the false gospel, I want to talk about an intermediate step.

-Divorce is rampant and adultery but the stand out is the promotion of homosexuality as some kind of acceptable norm.
+Divorce is rampant and adultery, but the stand-out is the promotion of homosexuality as some kind of acceptable norm.
 To think that this is promoted by leaders within mainstream churches.
-One day these people are going to stand before the throne of God to be judged.
-We will get to see the unimaginable horror on their faces as judgement is handed down and they are thrown into the lake of fire.
-I get no joy from the thought only regret that I could not do more for them when I had the chance.
+One day, these people are going to stand before the throne of God to be judged.
+We will get to see the unimaginable horror on their faces as judgement is handed down, and they are thrown into the lake of fire.
+I get no joy from the thought, only regret that I could not do more for them when I had the chance.

 Hyper-grace teachers maintain that all sin, past, present, and future, has already been forgiven, so there is no need for a believer to ever confess it.
 Hyper-grace teaching says that, when God looks at us, He sees only a holy and righteous people.
 That believers are not responsible for their sin.
 This is the total rejection of the adverse issues we can suffer as Christians.
-Once a Christian always a Christian and you cannot lose your salvation.
+Once a Christian, always a Christian, and you cannot lose your salvation.
 A rejection of the judgement of Jesus.